The story of how I started to support Liverpool Football Club whilst remaining a fervid AS Roma fan in Italy is not very honourable.

 At the moment, we really want to get this new band on the road, it’s very important for us and for Gerry’s family, and make it really, really good.
 We’re obviously looking forward to starting playing live again, we’ve done a couple of gigs, in maybe a few theatres, but because of Covid they were rescheduled.
 So we have this tour, which hopefully takes us to December.
 Our two gigs in Norwich last week were sold out in the evening, so people are getting interested and that’s good news!

-★ If you are into the British Invasion music, you may also like our other interviews with The Tremeloes, The Merseybeats, The Zombies, The Animals, Jeff Christie and also the weird things we found out about the Paul is dead conspiracy theory
+★ If you loved the British Invasion music, you may also like our other interviews with the man who introduced The Beatles to Brian Epstein: Bill Harry of Mersey Beat, The Tremeloes, The Merseybeats, The Zombies, Maggie Bell of Stone the Crows, The Animals, Jeff Christie

 ★ Also, read Part 7 of this to see what we found out about the Paul is Dead conspiracy theory